 Ross Feller Casey won a major, $5.1 million medical malpractice verdict in Mercer County involving the wrongful death of a 57-year-old man from New Castle, Pennsylvania.

-At $5,093,790, the verdict is among the highest ever for Mercer County, according to The Sharon Herald newspaper (read the story).
+At $5,093,790, the verdict is among the highest ever for Mercer County, according to The Sharon Herald newspaper.
+Read the story below:

 The lawsuit alleged, among other things, that the orthopedic surgeon, Robert W. Piston, M.D., of Hermitage, didn’t review the latest x-rays before performing total hip replacement surgery on Thomas A. Natale, Jr. in 2007.
 The x-ray report indicated that Natale had developed a high fever and was suffering from shortness of breath and pain and should never had been operated on.